 Federal Affairs Manager

-American College of Obstetricians and Gynecologists (ACOG), a membership organization dedicated to the advancement of women’s health care in Washington, DC, is currently seeking a Federal Affairs Manager to advance ACOG’s women’s health policy priorities and be responsive to ACOG fellow needs by influencing, advising and consulting with Members of Congress and their staff, Federal agencies, Medical Societies, and other Health organizations.
+American College of Obstetricians and Gynecologists (ACOG), a membership organization dedicated to the advancement of women’s health care in Washington, DC, is currently seeking a Federal Affairs Manager to advance ACOG’s women’s health policy priorities and advocate for ACOG physician needs by influencing, advising and consulting with Members of Congress and their staff, federal agencies, medical societies, and other health organizations.

 - Works closely with the Government Affairs team to develop lobbying priorities, strategies, and activities on Capitol Hill.

-- Works with the Government Affairs team to develop legislative materials for distribution to Congress and the Administration.
+- Works with the Government Affairs team to develop legislative and other advocacy materials for distribution to Congress and the Administration.

 - Lobbies and educates Members of Congress and federal agency officials on women’s health care issues such as maternal mortality, quality improvement initiatives, imaging, vaccines, research, health disparities, birth defects, health information technology, appropriations/budget, and other issues specific to ACOG policies and positions.

-- Drafts legislation, testimony, legislative support letters, action alerts, talking points, memos, advisory committee nomination letters, fact sheets, and other materials as necessary.
+- Drafts legislation, testimony, legislative support letters, regulatory comment letters, action alerts, talking points, memos, advisory committee nomination letters, fact sheets, and other materials as necessary.

 - Works closely with other relevant ACOG Departments and Divisions such as Practice, Advocacy, and Fellowship Activities to analyze and respond to legislative and regulatory activities.